 The hand hygiene of patients are of concern to healthcare workers in health settings as patient hands are a significant source of microbial contamination and leads to increased infection threats to hospital patients.2,7 The need for patient hand hygiene practices has been cited in the literature as an important part of minimising transmission and rates of infections.1,6,8,9 In a study conducted by Larson et al.,10 microbial flora on the hands of the general population differed from healthcare professionals with higher prevalence of colonised gram-negative bacteria and increased resistance to several antibiotics, particularly with community isolates of P. aeruginosa.
 As Landers et al.,11 highlighted, most infections within the healthcare setting occurs as a result of the patient’s own bacteria and suggestions that patients may be seen as unidentified reservoirs of pathogens.

-The latest systematic review by Srigley et al.,12 looking at the efficacy of patient hand hygiene interventions in reducing healthcare associated infection rates found that six of the ten studies included in the review reported patient healthcare associated infections and the remaining four reported patient hand hygiene rates.
-All the studies reported improvements to patient outcomes however they assessment of bias using the validated Cochrane EPOC Risk of Bias Assessment Tool proved all the studies were of poor quality.13 The researchers state that patient hand hygiene interventions improve health outcomes but require more rigour in study design.12

 In a literature review by Banfield & Kerr8 the authors discussed patient hand hygiene as a significant ‘missing link’ in prevention and transmission of health-care associated infections.
 Their findings suggest that a number of factors contributing to patient hand hygiene compliance were influenced by knowledge, attitudes and accessibility of facilities.8 Similarly, Ward6 highlighted the lack of knowledge and awareness amongst patients regarding their own contribution to hand hygiene practices in preventing infections with other factors including not routinely washing hands at home and unable to access or use facilities as a consequence of being immobile.

 Another study investigating hand hygiene motivation and practice within the home was conducted by Curtis et al.,14 who reported changing nappies, using the toilet, preparing meals, feeding a baby, handling raw meat, smoking, gardening and domestic cleaning were considered important occasions to wash hands.
 While participants self-reported frequently washing hands for particular occasions, they were observed to have missed opportunities to perform hand hygiene.
 In a UK study by Burnett et al.,9 out of the 75 patient hand hygiene opportunities identified, facilities were only offered on one occasion despite 100% (n=33) of nurses and 95% (n=22) of patients believing hand hygiene to be an important part of controlling and preventing infections.
 Burnett2 conducted a study to explore more extensively the perceptions, attitudes and self-reported behaviours of clinical ward nurses to patient hand hygiene.
 She interviewed 443 nurses at varying levels of expertise in a large acute teaching hospital in the UK and found that the nurses perceived the importance of patient hand hygiene and its role in preventing infection but there was only a weak correlation in the self-reported behaviours of assisting patient hand hygiene.